fbpx

 Unlike trees, rhizomes don’t have a well-defined shape composed of a central trunk; instead, growing seemingly haphazardly into wildly diverging configurations.
 Growth does not follow one singular objective or guiding principle but can come from anywhere, which would make the whole structure more resilient to failure, as it would have no central “trunk” to be cut.

-This may seem abstract and hard to grasp at first, but it’s really a detailed breakdown of how Deleuze imagined a how rhizome theory would be implemented: rather than segmenting the organization into discrete units, communication between participants would be ubiquitous no matter their role, so connections, ideas and collaborations between individuals could sprout from anywhere.
+This may seem abstract and hard to grasp at first, but it’s really a detailed breakdown of how Deleuze imagined a how rhizome Philosophy would be implemented: rather than segmenting the organization into discrete units, communication between participants would be ubiquitous no matter their role, so connections, ideas and collaborations between individuals could sprout from anywhere.
 The behavior of the group would be understood as coming from multiple people and multiple efforts, not a single individual or group dictating its direction.
 As a result, growth would not necessarily follow one singular objective or guiding principle, but could come from anywhere, and this would make the whole structure more resilient to failure, as it would have no central “trunk” to be cut.

 In the years since its proposition, this structure of thought has been used by a wide variety of fields in their inquiry into group patterns and behaviors; some activist groups such as Occupy Wall Street, for example, have been famously difficult to parse by news organizations because of their lack of formal hierarchy, there was no trunk to taxonomize their ideas from.
 Instead, groups like these come to be out of a multiplicity of ideas and grow in different directions, spurring other groups and actions that reverberate to this day.
 This sort of “organized aimlessness” might also bring to mind spaces designed to foster innovation in our own industry: hackathons, hacker spaces, and project incubators.